Pringley/masters-thesis/main.markdown

     access Python libraries from the Ruby language in a case study of LED patents and metadata.

-Bifrost: A Dynamic Remote Procedure Call Protocol {#bifrostchapter}
+Bifrost: a dynamic remote procedure call protocol {#bifrostchapter}
 =================================================

 Section \ref{grisbersec} presents a proof of concept called `Grisbr`, a Ruby